dbourget/citer/README.md

 When citer finds this, it will search PhilPapers for "bourget consciousness intentionality" and inject a citation for the first match.
-The item will be added to a bibliographic file.
-In latex mode (the only mode that is fully supported at present), it will insert a \citeyear command (customizable).
+ In latex mode (the only
+mode that is fully supported at present), it will insert a \citeyear command (customizable).
+The item will also be added to a bibliographic file.

 Example ID tag: